BIOP/qupath-extension-abba/README.md

 ## Installing

-Download the latest zip release of this extension ([releases](https://github.com/BIOP/qupath-extension-abba/releases)), unzip it and drag the jar files onto the main QuPath window.

-If you haven't installed any extensions before, you'll be prompted to select a QuPath user directory.
-The extension will then be copied to a location inside that directory.
+In QuPath 0.6, this extension should be installed via the [QuPath BIOP catalog](https://github.com/BIOP/qupath-biop-catalog).

-You might then need to restart QuPath (but not your computer).
+Don't forget to restart QuPath (but not your computer).

 ## Citing